railmapgen/rmg/data/README.md

+# Colour Database

 This directory contains

 - `city_list.json`, a list of cities sorted by their English name in alphabetical order; and
 - `[city].json`, a list of colours used in the city's public transportation system.

+Please follow the rules below to

+- Add colour standards for more cities;
+- Update colours; or
+- Add translations for cities or lines.

 A typical example of an entry of `city_list.json`: